 Are you looking to make your occasional strength class or Sunday spin session a regular ritual?
-Many casual exercisers want to sweat more often, but they struggle with finding the workout motivation to make fitness a part of their daily routine.
+You may be one of many casual exercisers who wants to sweat more often, but struggles with finding the workout motivation to make fitness a part of your daily routine.

 Fitness Motivation Made Easy

 Fortunately, economists and psychologists have been studying how to crack the code of what compels us to repeatedly do something we don’t always want to do.
-Here are some of their best strategies.
+Here are some of their best strategies to boost workout motivation.

 1. Give Yourself a Real Reward

 Sure, some people might be motivated by vague goals such as “better health” or “weight control.”
-But if that’s not doing it for you, journalist Charles Duhigg, author of The Power of Habit: Why We Do What We Do in Life and Business advises making the benefits of working out more tangible, such as by treating yourself to a smoothie or an episode of The Leftovers afterwards.
+But if that’s not doing it for you, journalist Charles Duhigg, author of The Power of Habit: Why We Do What We Do in Life and Business advises making the benefits of working out more tangible, such as by treating yourself to a smoothie or an episode of Game of Thrones afterwards.

 “An extrinsic reward is so powerful because your brain can latch on to it and make the link that the behavior is worthwhile.”